BrunoCostaGH/42cursus-libft/README.md

 This project is your very first project as a student at 42.
 You will need to recode a few functions of the C standard library as well as some other utility functions that you will use during your whole cursus.

+## Usage

+> Download the lastes release and place the folder 42cursus-libft in the project's root directory.
+> Compile the library with the provided Makefile.
+> Include the libft directory in the projects header file or in the project's source files.

 ## Libft Reference

 | Function          | Arguments         | Return Value                                                                     | Description                           |